jenkinsci/postbuildscript-plugin/README.md

 PostBuildScript, Jenkins plugin
 -------------------------------

-After build run:
+Can run the following things after a build:
 * Bath or shell script
 * Groovy script
 * Normal build steps

-Can be set to only run if the build was successful
+Can be also be parameterized on build status (i.e., only run when build is successful)